by David Piney.

 society is just."

-author of its fledgling Just Society, Pierre Elliot Trudeau.
+author of its fledgling Just Society: Pierre Elliot Trudeau.